yingzhuchin/docs/v21.1/backup.md

 - [An individual database](#backup-a-database), which includes all of its tables and views
 - [An individual table](#backup-a-table-or-view), which includes its indexes and views

+    `BACKUP` only offers table-level granularity; it _does not_ support backing up subsets of a table.

 Because CockroachDB is designed with high fault tolerance, these backups are designed primarily for disaster recovery (i.e., if your cluster loses a majority of its nodes) through [`RESTORE`](restore.html).
 Isolated issues (such as small-scale node outages) do not require any intervention.

-{{site.data.alerts.callout_info}}
-`BACKUP` only offers table-level granularity; it _does not_ support backing up subsets of a table.
-{{site.data.alerts.end}}

 {{site.data.alerts.callout_success}}
 To view the contents of an enterprise backup created with the `BACKUP` statement, use [`SHOW BACKUP`](show-backup.html).